Whooping Cough (Pertussis)

 What Is Whooping Cough (Pertussis)?

-Whooping (HOO-ping) cough causes severe coughing spells, which can sometimes end in a "whooping" sound when the child breathes in.
+Whooping cough (pertussis) is a contagious infection of the respiratory system caused by Bordetella pertussis bacteria.
+It causes severe coughing spells, which can sometimes end in a "whooping" sound when a child breathes in.

 What Are the Signs & Symptoms of Whooping Cough?